open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 treat it as an error.
 It is RECOMMENDED that the SDK fail fast.
 Refer to [Error handling in OpenTelemetry](../error-handling.md) for the general guidance.

+The SDK MUST provide the means to register Views with a `MeterProvider`.

 #### Instrument selection criteria

 Instrument selection criteria are the predicate that determine if a View will